 Here is a list of common concepts taught in technical writing courses:

-This undergraduate course addresses the creation of a variety of print and electronic documents, including brochures, reports, websites, software documents and scientific reports.
+This course addresses the creation of a variety of print and electronic documents, including brochures, reports, websites, software documents and scientific reports.
 Students learn how to organize and express facts and ideas through the written word.
 Coursework focuses on the production of technical documents that may be used in industry, government, business and academia.

 Technical editing is a part of technical writing, though it is often treated as a stand-alone job in practice.
 In this graduate-level course, students learn how to edit professional and technical documents for grammar, punctuation, spelling, usage, format and style.
 Courses typically address the job duties of the business and scientific technical editor.
 Topics include establishing positive working relationships with both writers and upper-level management, in addition to the use of copyediting marks and style guides.

-This graduate-level course focuses on the design elements of technical and professional documents.
+This course focuses on the design elements of technical and professional documents.
 Typography, color and page layout are addressed as students use software programs to design documents.
 Projects encompass both print and electronic media design, including manuals and online help sites.
 Professional development is emphasized.